Konstantin8105/hd/README.md

 ```
 Specific of truss:
-* Generally truss finite element and beam finite element with moment free on
-node is not the same.
+* Generally truss finite element and beam finite element with moment free on node is not the same.
-In detail:
 for truss stiffiner matrix look like that
-⎡ * 0 0 0 0 0 ⎤
+⎡ * 0 0 * 0 0 ⎤
 ⎢ 0 0 0 0 0 0 ⎥
 ⎢ 0 0 0 0 0 0 ⎥
-⎢ 0 0 0 * 0 0 ⎥
+⎢ * 0 0 * 0 0 ⎥
 ⎢ 0 0 0 0 0 0 ⎥
 ⎣ 0 0 0 0 0 0 ⎦
 for beam with moment free on nodes stiffiner matrix look like that